 As a percentage of the money we delivered to people in poverty, our losses are 0.23% this year, compared to 0.18% in 2020.
 Without other comparable non-profit’s loss statistics to benchmark off of, we set an internal target of losing less than half a percent annually.
 Since we’ve started tracking, we’ve lost less than half that target annually.

-The increase observed this year is likely a result of better detection of theft & bribes than of rising rates — we recently added a community intelligence sub-team to conduct more proactive safeguarding checks.
+This is the amount of fraud we caught with a robust system; however, NGOs must have the humility to accept that even with the best system, there could be more fraud there that they do not catch (unknown unknowns).
+For example, the increase observed this year is likely a result of better detection of theft & bribes than of rising rates — we recently added a community intelligence sub-team to conduct more proactive safeguarding checks.
 This new team, working across 5 countries, reported 38 cases that presumably would not have been discovered without their additional work.

 Anyone can solicit a bribe or steal from a recipient including neighbors, family, local leaders, local businesses, or partners/staff.
 The chart below shows the breakdown by perpetrator for this year to date.